I Breathe, Therefore I am

 I Breathe, Therefore I amCaroline Cederquist

 Her teenage years were volatile, and as an adult, Caroline would follow in her mother’s footsteps, entering a string of meaningless relationships and emotional instability left her feeling vulnerable and powerless.
 Deciding to put an end to the vicious cycle, she sets about undoing the damage done by her parents by taking care of herself and those around her.
 And in that decision, she also decides to break up with her mother for good.

-Discovering the power of the written word at a young age that lead to a very successful career in journalism and communication, Caroline Cederquist packs a literary punch in her raw and unflinching account of the reverberations of a toxic mother-daughter relationship, and the damage done by an alcoholic and volatile father.
-The is a memoir about surviving in spite your family and coming out the other side, stronger and wiser, in the vein of Jeannette Walls The Glass Castle.
+Discovering the power of the written word at a young age that lead to a very successful career in journalism and communication, Caroline Cederquist packs a literary punch with her raw and unflinching account of the reverberations of a toxic mother-daughter relationship, and the damage done by an alcoholic and volatile father.
+This is a memoir about surviving in spite of your family and coming out the other side, stronger and wiser, in the vein of Jeannette Walls The Glass Castle.